AMWA-TV/bcp-008-01/docs/Overview.md

 Receiver monitors make use of the [Touchpoints](https://specs.amwa.tv/ms-05-02/latest/docs/NcObject.html#touchpoints) mechanism inherited from [NcObject](https://specs.amwa.tv/ms-05-02/latest/docs/NcObject.html) to attach to the correct receiver identity.

-Any implementation of [NcReceiverMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncreceivermonitor) MUST populate the `touchpoints` property with a non empty collection containing a single entry of type [NcTouchpointNmos](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#nctouchpointnmos) which contains a resource of type [NcTouchpointResourceNmos](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#nctouchpointresourcenmos) where the `id` field is set to the associated IS-04 receiver UUID.
+The `touchpoints` property of any [NcReceiverMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncreceivermonitor) MUST have one or more touchpoints of which one and only one entry MUST be of type [NcTouchpointNmos](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#nctouchpointnmos) where the `resourceType` field MUST be set to "receiver" and the `id` field MUST be set to the associated IS-04 receiver UUID.

-Any implementation of [NcReceiverMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncreceivermonitor) MUST maintain a 1 to 1 relationship between its role and the receiver resource it monitors (expressed via the touchpoints property) as long as the IS-04 receiver resource hasn’t been disposed by the device.
+Receiver monitors MUST maintain a 1 to 1 relationship between its role and the receiver resource it monitors (expressed via the `touchpoints` property) for the lifetime of the IS-04 receiver resource.

 Touchpoints example: